-Business and entrepreneurship courses from the Conrad School provide graduate students at Waterloo with solid skills and knowledge to help them succeed in the employment marketplace.
-Graduate students who successfully complete three BE courses are eligable to receive a Certificate in Business and Entrepreneurship from the Conrad School.
+Business and entrepreneurship courses provide Waterloo Engineering graduate students with solid skills and knowledge to help them succeed in the employment marketplace.
+Graduate students who successfully complete three BE courses are eligible to receive a Certificate in Business and Entrepreneurship from the Conrad School.

 This course is useful for anyone considering working as a consultant, either for a consulting firm or as an internal consultant.
 Some of the competencies of an experienced consultant include understanding business needs from a holistic perspective, developing innovative ideas, expert people skills, influence, and change management.